About this day

 Can you really rewire the adult brain?
 Caroline Williams, Science journalist and author

 In theory the answer is ‘yes’, but no one seems to know exactly how to do it.
 Caroline has been examining neuroplasticity and volunteering herself as a guinea pig to find out.
-Join her adventures in attention, brain training, meditation and brain stimulation!

 About Caroline Williams